 Saturday, January 3 at 7 PM: Program 1, Vers Mathilde by Claire Denis

-Saturday, January 17 at 7 PM: Program 3, Early Films by Yvonne Rainer, Cofounder of Judson Dance Theater, 46' Bis and Topic I et II by Pascal Baes, Me gritaron negra (They shouted black at me) video documentation of performance, excerpted from the documentary, Victoria—Black and Woman by Torgeir Wethal, and Lighting Dance by Cecilia Bengolea
+Saturday, January 17 at 7 PM: Program 3, Early Films by Yvonne Rainer, Cofounder of Judson Dance Theater, 46' Bis and Topic I et II by Pascal Baes, Me gritaron negra (They shouted black at me) video documentation of performance, excerpted from the documentary, Victoria—Black and Woman by Torgeir Wethal, and Lightning Dance by Cecilia Bengolea

 Jay Kuehner is an independent film curator, writer, and educator based in the Pacific Northwest.
 He was curator of Veracity: New Documentary Cinema, a film series dedicated to creative non-fiction cinema from around the world, and Pulsos Latinos: Films From The Frontier of Latin American Cinema, both presented in Seattle at Northwest Film Forum.
 He has taught classes on the history of documentary practice and evaluations of 21st century cinema.
 As a critic, his work has appeared in Cinema Scope, Senses of Cinema, Film Comment, IndieWire, Sight and Sound, Desist and more.
 He is currently co-curator, with David Dinnell, of On Site Moving Image at Mini Mart City Park, and TAM Cinema at Tacoma Art Museum.